 2004: Norah Jones released her second studio album, Feels like Home.

-Larry Adler, harmonica player best known for playing major works who also collaborated with artists that include Sting, Elton John, and Kate Bush, was born in Baltimore, MD in 1914.
+Larry Adler, harmonica player best known for playing major works who collaborated with artists that include Sting, Elton John, and Kate Bush, was born in Baltimore, MD in 1914.

 Don Wilson, rhythm guitarist and co-founder of the Ventures, was born in Tacoma, WA in 1933.